Dark skies above “Smoky City” briefly cleared when natural gas replaced coal at factories.

 On November 3, 1878, at a depth of almost 1,400 feet, the well blew in.
 “Every piece of rigging went sky high, whirling around like so much paper caught in a gust of wind,” Michael said.
 “But instead of oil, we had struck gas.”

-The well produced an estimated 30 million cubic feet of natural gas a day – a massive discovery.
+The well produced an estimated 30 million cubic feet of natural gas a day.
 But with no way to cap the well and no pipeline to exploit commercial possibilities, it later burst into flames.
-The roaring torch of the Haymaker gas well, visible from miles away, would draw thousands of onlookers – for a year and a half.
+The roaring torch of the Haymaker gas well, visible from miles away, would draw thousands of onlookers — for a year and a half.
 Finding a buyer for the flaming well presented another problem.

 In a chance meeting, Hilary Brunot met Joseph Newton Pew.
 Pew and his partner, Edward Emerson, had incorporated Keystone Gas Company in 1880 after tapping the Bradford, Pennsylvania, natural gas fields to supply drillers – and later to heat and light the boom town (see Mrs. Alford’s Nitro Factory).

 Pew and Emerson had profited from natural gas supplying a community; they saw great potential in the Haymaker well’s proximity to Pittsburgh.
 In June of 1883, they bought the Haymaker well and surrounding properties and organized the Penn Fuel Company to pipe natural gas to Pittsburgh.

-The Penn Fuel Company is recorded as the “first to supply natural gas to a major city (Pittsburgh) for home and industrial use.”
+Historical documents record the Penn Fuel Company as the “first to supply natural gas to a major city (Pittsburgh) for home and industrial use.”

 “Natural gas is king in Pittsburgh,” proclaimed an October 18, 1885, New York Times article about the former “smoky city” headlined “Value of Natural Gas, Its Use Clarifies the Atmosphere at Pittsburgh.”

-By 1886, Harper’s New Monthly Magazine reported that natural gas in Pittsburgh “already displaces over ten thousand tons of coal daily.
+Harper’s New Monthly Magazine in 1886 reported that natural gas in Pittsburgh “already displaces over ten thousand tons of coal daily.
 Thus the character of that city will be completely transformed, and it will no longer be properly described as ‘the dirtiest city in America.’”

-After Pew and Emerson sold their Penn Fuel Company to George Westinghouse, Joseph Pew and Edward Emerson organized a new venture, Peoples Natural Gas, which competed with Westinghouse to supply natural gas to Pittsburgh.
-They followed oil and natural gas deposits to Findlay, Ohio, and formed the Sun Oil Company in 1890.
+After selling their Penn Fuel Company to George Westinghouse, Joseph Pew and Edward Emerson organized a new venture, Peoples Natural Gas, which competed with Penn Fuel in supplying natural gas to Pittsburgh.
+They would take advantage of oil discoveries near Findlay, Ohio, to formed the Sun Oil Company in 1890.

 Seeking Historic Place Status